The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 On the opposite side of the hotel, families will enjoy the “Helumoa Playground.”
 I once heard a young boy in the elevator describe this kid’s pool extravaganza as Hawaiian Disneyland.
 But don’t worry, it’s cleverly separated from the adult crowd keeping all guests in perfect Hawaiian harmony.

-Don’t miss sunset happy hour at Rumfire.
+Don’t miss sunset cocktails at Rumfire.

 2. Moana Surfrider Hotel – A Westin Resort & Spa